ocaml/dune/doc/concepts/promotion.rst

 Dune rules support a ``(mode promote)`` directive that will automatically copy their output into your source tree.
-This is more suitable for code or documentation generation flows where you want to check in the output to make it easier to browse, or to remove dependencies on the code generation step for packaging in opam.
+This is more suitable for code or documentation generation flows where you want to check in the output to make it easier to browse or to remove dependencies on the code generation step for packaging in opam.

 More information, including customising when the source is copied, can be found